sftcd/cs2014/assignments/assignment3/code-frags.md

   		mbedtls_aes_context aes_ctx;
 		mbedtls_aes_init( &aes_ctx );

-In one case, the above two lines were the only ones that referred to ```aes_ctx``` ever - which is not a shock as we're not encrypting anything today:-)
+In that case, the above two lines were the only ones that referred to ```aes_ctx``` ever - which is not a shock as we're not encrypting anything today:-)